mp-se/gravitymon/src_docs/source/configuration.rst

    json = { "id": id,
-            "voltage-factor": 1.59,                        # Default value for voltage calculation "temp-adjustment": 0,                          # If temp sensor needs to be corrected "ota-url": ""                                  # if the device should seach for a new update when active }
+            "voltage-factor": 1.59,                        # Default value for voltage calculation "temp-adjustment": 0,                          # If temp sensor needs to be corrected "gyro-temp": true,                             # Use the temp sensor in the gyro instead "ota-url": ""                                  # if the device should seach for a new update when active }
    set_config( url, json )